 Now if that name sounds familiar, there’s a reason.

-You see, Dollywood also used to be called Silver Dollar City, and still to this day, both are owned, at least in part, by the same company: Hershend Family Entertainment.
+You see, Dollywood also used to be called Silver Dollar City.
+And both are still owned, at least in part, by the same company: Hershend Family Entertainment.

 Today, Dollywood is operated as a partnership between the Parton and Hershend ownership.